I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportgetromimage.md

 <p>The miniport driver can free the buffer allocated by the video port driver by calling <b>VideoPortGetRomImage</b> with a <i>Length</i> of zero. </p>

-<p><b>VideoPortGetRomImage</b> does not read ROM using the legacy 0xC0000 mapping.
-It reads ROM that can be discovered using the ACPI_METHOD_DISPLAY_ROM method or the ROM base address register.</p>

-<p>The ACPI_METHOD_DISPLAY_ROM alias, defined in Dispmprt.h, represents the method used to obtain the BIOS ROM image.
-This method is required when the ROM image is stored in a proprietary format such as the system BIOS ROM.
-This method is not necessary if the ROM image can be read through a standard PCI interface.</p>

-<p>The video port driver allocates a buffer of <i>Length</i> bytes and fills it with data read from the device's ROM.
-The video port driver always reads <i>Length</i> bytes from the beginning of the device's ROM.</p>

-<p>If a miniport driver calls <b>VideoPortGetRomImage</b> multiple times, the video port driver will free the buffer from a previous call before allocating and returning a buffer in the current call.
-Consequently, a miniport driver must only reference the pointer returned by this call to <b>VideoPortGetRomImage</b>.</p>

-<p>The miniport driver can free the buffer allocated by the video port driver by calling <b>VideoPortGetRomImage</b> with a <i>Length</i> of zero. </p>

 ## -requirements
 <table>
 <tr>